Cleaning & Organizing

 Once you’ve done your trimming and leaf-raking, be sure to get rid of the piles of debris as they provide food and shelter for many insects, according to Terminix.
-If you want to compost (here’s how to get started), do so at a distance from your house, itself.
+If you want to compost, do so at a distance from your house itself.

 Keep your grass short

 Learn to mow like a pro, or hire a professional lawn mower: Either way, keep your grass short and your weeds down because fleas, ticks, and ants love to hide in grass and weeds, according to Terminix.
-Here are the 13 things your landscaper won’t tell you.
+Watch out for these things in your home that are attracting pests right now.

 Standing water is a breeding ground for mosquitoes, so always empty out flower pots, buckets, and toys after it rains.
 Fill in areas that are prone to flooding and pooling.
-Here are some plants that repel mosquitoes naturally.
 Also, consider adding pumps to ponds.